 - Does it need to be compulsory for Uber drivers to have taxi licences?

-- Can ride-hailing giant list thousands of its drivers as contractors, but not employees?
+- Can Uber list thousands of its drivers as contractors, but not employees?

-- Does the company has to comply with minimum wage requirements?
+- Does Uber have to comply with minimum wage requirements?

 Dealing with above and other related questions in different countries and regions have caused charged political debates.
 Moreover, it can be argued that Uber has caused political debates in the global scale in a way that few companies have done.

 While some local governments have been favourable towards Uber taking into account its modern business model, others demanded strict adherence to the rules and regulations making no difference between Uber and regular taxi companies.
 As a result, Uber has been banned in a number of countries and such as Bulgaria, Hong Kong and Germany and certain cities such as London and Brno.

 Uber engages in lobbying activities to try to impact legislations in the US and worldwide to become more favourable for rail-haling services in general and to Uber in particular.
 As it has been illustrated in Figure 4 below, lobbying budget of the largest mobility platform in the world has been consistently increasing to reach USD 2,63 million in 2020.